MKrekker/PIPELINED-RISC-V/readme.md

 Last file must be **testbench** !!!

+In "program" folder you can find Makefile, which you can use for transformation .asm file into the file with "hex" values.
+This values you can use as RISC-V instruction for your RISC-V processor

 ## References

 1. David M. Harris and Sarah L. Harris, "Digital Design and Computer Architecture, RISC-V Edition"